0craxy0/tds-auto-farm/README.md

 ## 📝 Description

 tds-auto-farm is an automated gameplay utility designed for Roblox's Tower Defense Simulator (TDS).
-It streamlines resource gathering and match progression by automating repetitive tasks, offering players a highly compatible solution for automated farming in the game.
+It addresses the repetitive nature of resource gathering and match progression by automating gameplay loops, allowing players to farm in-game currency and experience points more efficiently.

 ## ✨ Key Features

-- **🤖 Roblox Automation Script** — Includes the primary script designed to run automated gameplay loops within Tower Defense Simulator.
+- **🤖 Roblox Automation Script** — Includes a dedicated script designed to automate gameplay loops and match progression within Tower Defense Simulator.
-- **🌐 API Source Code** — Provides the backend API codebase to support, coordinate, or log automated farming actions.
+- **🌐 Backend API Codebase** — Provides backend API source code to support, coordinate, and log automated farming actions.
-- **⚡ High Executor Compatibility** — Engineered with high compatibility in mind to ensure seamless execution across different Roblox script runtimes.
+- **⚡ High Executor Compatibility** — Engineered for high compatibility across different Roblox script executors and runtimes.

 ## 🎯 Use Cases

-- Automating matches in Tower Defense Simulator to farm currency and experience points efficiently.
+- Automating matches in Tower Defense Simulator to farm experience points and currency efficiently.
-- Self-hosting the backend API to manage and support custom auto-farming routines.
+- Self-hosting the backend API to manage, log, and coordinate custom auto-farming routines.

 ## ⚡ Quick Start